The 10 Key West Must-Dos

 j.
 The Custom House

 k.
-The Truman Waterfront Park: This is a new venue.
-You can combine it with your Fort Zach day or your Ingham sunset.
+The Truman Waterfront Park: You can combine it with your Fort Zach day or your Ingham sunset.
 Got kids?
 The interactive water park is a must-do!